ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ### Creating form buttons

 Now, we can add a `submit` and a `cancel` buttons to our form.
 You can start by importing `ButtonView` from our UI library and icons, which we'll use for labels.

+We can use a `check` and `cancel` icons from the core package's [icons library](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core/theme/icons).
+Import the icons, and we'll use them for creating the buttons.

 Let's write a `_createButton` function, which will take three arguments - `label`, `icon` and `className`.